 All models were trained using the AdamW optimizer with a learning rate of 0.001 and a weight decay of 0.01.
 A cosine annealing learning rate schedule was applied, with a maximum of 3 and 60 iterations for phase 1 and phase 2 training, respectively.
 The batch size was fixed at 128 across all experiments.

-During phase 1 training, given an input batch \(X\in \mathbb{R}^{b\times c\times h\times w}\), after passing through the batch normalization layer of the first convolutional block, we applied dropout with a probability of 0.2 to generate \(N=20\) noisy variants per sample, resulting in (\(\hat{X} \in \mathbb{R}^{b\times n\times c \times h \times w}\)).
+During phase 1 training, given an input batch \(X'\in \mathbb{R}^{B\times C\times H\times W}\), after passing through the batch normalization layer of the first convolutional block, we applied dropout with a probability of 0.2 to generate \(N=20\) noisy variants per sample, resulting in (\(X \in \mathbb{R}^{B\times N\times C \times H \times W}\)).
 This dropout was only used in the first block and remained active during inference.

 The output of each block was projected onto a predefined lower-dimensional space using randomly generated orthogonal basis vectors sampled from the Haar distribution (via SciPy).
 Under the default \textit{Graded} setting, the projection dimensions were 30-20-10 for MNIST and CIFAR-10 and 90-150-100 for CIFAR-100.
-The block was then optimized using the proposed \(L_{dc}\) objective computed on the projected output.
+The block was then optimized using the proposed \(L\) objective computed on the projected output.
 By default, a trade-off factor \(\alpha=0.5\) was used.
 To ensure purely local optimization, we detached the output tensors from the computation graph before passing them to the next block, preventing gradient flow across layers.

-During the second phase of training,we trained a linear classifier using cross-entropy loss.
-Due to the sampling in the first block, the classifier output \(\hat y\) had the shape of \(b\times 20\times 10\) for MNIST and CIFAR-10, and \(b\times 20 \times 100\) for CIFAR-100.
-The second noncentric variance across the sampling dimension was used as the prediction score, and the cross-entropy loss was computed against the ground truth labels.
+During the second phase of training, we trained a linear classifier using cross-entropy loss.
+Due to the sampling in the first block, the classifier output \(Y\) had the shape of \(B\times 20\times 10\) for MNIST and CIFAR-10, and \(b\times 20 \times 100\) for CIFAR-100.
+The uncentered second moment across the sampling dimension was used as the prediction score, and the cross-entropy loss was computed against the ground truth labels.

-To assess the role of \(\alpha\) (Fig~\ref{fig2}~\textbf{a}-\textbf{b} and Fig.~\ref{app_fig2: alpha_effect_mnist}), we varied \(\alpha\) , we varied it from 0 to 1 in increments of 0.1 when training the first block in MNIST and CIFAR-10, observing changes in channel weights.
-We also trained models with \(\alpha = 1.0\) 5 trials and compared their task performance with the default setting (Fig.~\ref{fig2}~\textbf{c}).
+To assess the role of \(\alpha\) (Fig~\ref{fig2}~\textbf{a}-\textbf{b} and Fig.~\ref{app_fig2: alpha_effect_mnist}), we varied \(\alpha\) from 0 to 1 in increments of 0.1 when training the first block in MNIST and CIFAR-10 to investigate changes in channel weights.
+We also trained models five times with \(\alpha = 1.0\) and compared their task performance with the default setting (Fig.~\ref{fig2}~\textbf{c}).